apollographql/apollo/docs/source/platform/operation-safelisting.md

           return false;
         }

-        // Enforce operation safe-listing on all other users. return true;
+        // Enforce operation safelisting on all other users. return true;
       }
     })